oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * **Converter**: A CSAF producer that transforms the output of an analysis tool from its native output format into the CSAF format.
 * **CVRF CSAF converter**: A CSAF producer which takes a CVRF document as input and converts it into a vaild CSAF document.
 * **CSAF post-processor**: A CSAF producer that transforms an existing CSAF document into a new CSAF document, for example, by removing or redacting security-sensitive elements.
+* **CSAF modifier**: A CSAF post-processor which takes a CSAF document as input and modifies the structure or values of properties.
+The output is a valid CSAF document.
 * **CSAF consumer**: A program that reads and interprets a CSAF document.
 * **Viewer**: A CSAF consumer that reads a CSAF document, displays a list of the results it contains, and allows an end user to view each result in the context of the artifact in which it occurs.